-(iv) Impairment of property, plant and equipment and intangible assets

-As a not-for-profit entity with no cash generating units, the Office is effectively exempted from AASB 136 Impairment of Assets and impairment testing of property, plant and equipment and intangible assets.
+(iv) Impairment of property, plant and equipment and intangible assets property, plant and equipment and intangible assets.
 This is because AASB 136 modifies the recoverable amount test to the higher of fair value less the costs to sell and depreciated replacement cost.
 This means that, for an asset already measured at fair value, impairment can only arise if selling costs are material.
 Selling costs are regarded as immaterial.